Carlos Contreras (baseball)

-Carlos Manuel Contreras (born January 8, 1991) is a Dominican professional baseball pitcher.

-played in Major League Baseball (MLB) for the Cincinnati Reds in 2014 and 2015.
+Carlos Manuel Contreras (born January 8, 1991) is a Dominican professional baseball pitcher for the Senadores de Caracas of the Venezuelan Major League.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds in 2014 and 2015.

 Professional career

 Cincinnati Reds

 The Cincinnati Reds added Contreras to their 40-man roster after the 2012 season.
 He was named to appear in the 2013 All Star Futures Game.

 Contreras was called up to the Reds from the Double-A Pensacola Blue Wahoos on June 21, 2014, and made his debut the same day against the Toronto Blue Jays in the ninth inning.
 In nine pitches he retired the side and recorded his first major league strikeout.
 Contreras was released by the Reds on March 15, 2016.

-Later career
+Texas AirHogs

 On April 20, 2017, Contreras signed with the Laredo Lemurs of the American Association of Independent Professional Baseball.
 When the Lemurs folded before the season started he signed on with the Texas AirHogs.